Gurnard, Isle of Wight

 Gurnard is a village and civil parish on the Isle of Wight, two miles to the west of Cowes.
 Gurnard sits on the edge of Gurnard Bay, enjoyed by the Gurnard Sailing Club.

-Gurnard's main street features a pub (Portland Inn), J&K Floral Designs, a few shops and a few houses.
+Gurnard's main street features a pub (Portland Inn), a few shops and a few houses.
 The west end of the beach is Gurnard Marsh and a stream called "The Luck" which discharges into the Solent.

 A fortification known as Gurnard Fort was built on a headland west of Gurnard Marsh about 1600.
 The land was eroded, however, and all traces disappeared until an archaeological excavation of a Roman villa in 1864 uncovered traces of Gurnard Fort as well.

+Gurnard was once a hamlet called Gurnet, from which it draws its name.
+The hamlet looked across the Solent.
+Whilst it was established in the 13th century it did not experience growth until the 18th century.
+Gurnet Bay at the mouth of Gurnard Luck had been to some extent navigable and was the source of transport to the mainland before Cowes took this role.